658

 - Marinate the meat for up to an hour, turning every 15 minutes.

 - Preheat oven to 300℉ (see notes).
-Prepare shallow roasting pan by lining with foil and spraying with oil for easy cleanup.
+Prepare shallow roasting pan by lining with foil and parchment paper, or spraying with oil, for easy cleanup.

 - Remove from oven.
-Let stand for at least 15 minutes and up to an hour (if needed before meal time), leaving covered.
+Let rest, covered, for at least 15 minutes, up to an hour (if needed, before meal time).

 - While the roast is searing, mix the mayo and horseradish in small serving bowl.